 As part of the implementation of the Regional Activity Center (RAC) land use designation, the City adopted Ordinance # 2014-30, which included a provision under Section 15 for a property owner who had relied on the prior zoning and made substantial expenditures for the development of the property to claim vested rights.
 Upon adoption of the RAC regulations, the applicant claimed a vested right to apply under the previous zoning pursuant to the Ordinance.
 The vested rights were confirmed by the City.
 Therefore, the applicable Code provisions for the review of the subject applications are the former zonings of the property: B-L District with Planned Redevelopment Overlay (RDO) District.
-The applicant has until July 8, 2016 to obtain major development approval that adheres to the previous regulations.
+The applicant had until July 8, 2016 to obtain major development approval that adhered to the previous regulations and requested an extension by the Commission in order to complete the negotiations on the related Development Agreement.
+On July 6, 2016, the City Commission granted a 180 day extension until January 4, 2017, for the applicant to obtain the development approval.
+On November 1, 2016, the City Commission granted an additional 45 days.
+The new expiration date is February 18, 2017.